Rebecca Boyd

 801 22nd St NW Washington DC 20052

-Dr. Rebecca Boyd specializes in Latin pedagogy and Latin literature.
+Dr. Rebecca Boyd specializes in ancient Greek and Latin literature.
+Her research interests include ancient women authors, the reception of Sappho among nineteenth and twentieth century poets, classical rhetoric, and ancient Greek and Roman education.
+In addition to her background in Latin and ancient Greek, Dr. Boyd earned a doctorate in Curriculum and Instruction from The George Washington University Graduate School of Education, with a focus on second language acquisition.
 She uses both quantitative and qualitative research methods to investigate research questions related to Latin pedagogy.
-Her interests include Latin reading strategies, strategy-based instruction, and discourse markers.
-Dr. Boyd’s interest in helping students of Latin become better readers arose from the years she spent as a Latin teacher in high schools in both Massachusetts and Virginia.
-In 2016, Dr. Boyd earned her doctorate in Curriculum and Instruction from The George Washington University Graduate School of Education, with a focus on second language acquisition.
-While a doctoral student, she taught “Second Language Instruction” to preservice modern and classical language teachers.
-Her dissertation, entitled “High School Students’ Comprehension Strategies for Reading Latin Literature,” applied modern second language acquisition research to Latin pedagogy, and she continues to present papers and publish on this topic.
 Dr. Boyd attended the Intercollegiate Center for Classical Studies, earned a fellowship to the American School of Classical Studies in Athens, and studied with Fr.
 Reginald Foster at the final session of his Aestiva Romae Latinitas in Rome.

 Latin pedagogy